ajwdewit/pcse/doc/installing.rst

 PCSE is being developed on Ubuntu Linux 14.04 and Windows 7 using Python 2.7.14 and python 3.6.5 .
 As Python is a platform independent language, PCSE works equally well on Linux, Windows or Mac OSX.
 Before installing PCSE, Python itself must be installed on your system.
-Most Linux systems provide Python through the native package manager.
-For Windows users the most straightforward approach for installing Python is through one of the prepackaged Python distributions such as `Enthought Canopy`_, `Anaconda`_ or `PythonXY`_.
-The advantage of the prepackaged distributions is that they provide a working version of Numpy out-of-the-box which can be difficult to install on Windows.
-Mac OSX users can most easily install Python and Numpy using `HomeBrew`_, i.e ``brew install Python Numpy``.
+The most convenient way for setting up your environment on Windows, Linux and MacOSX is through the anaconda python distribution which we will demonstrate below.

 The dependencies of PCSE are the following: